manarwala/research-methods-in-digital-humanities/_posts/2016-08-18-getting-started.markdown

 * learning how to work with [Markdown](http://daringfireball.net/projects/markdown/)

 Stephanie Hicks has a nice [guide to setting up Jekyll on GitHub pages](http://www.stephaniehicks.com/githubPages_tutorial/pages/githubpages-jekyll.html) that you can follow if this is your first Jekyll and/or GitHub rodeo.
 If this is your first time, I recommended using [jekyll-bootstrap](https://github.com/plusjade/jekyll-bootstrap) or [jekyll-now](https://github.com/barryclark/jekyll-now) to get up and running quickly.

+I need some info about your interests so I can choose interesting and relevant readings and activities for the rest of the term.
+[Tell me more here](https://goo.gl/forms/08qGW8FTBibuNpwy2).